denzelrenner/Dissertation/README.md

 All scripts required to run the analysis for my final individual project can be found here

-Note: Unless on the cloud or stated otherwise, all command line code was ran on a Mac Intel i5
+Note: Unless on the cloud or stated otherwise, all command line code was ran on a Mac Intel i5.
+In all sbatch scripts you would need to change the #SBATCH --output and
+#SBATCH --error lines at the beginning of the script such that output and errors are written to your own personal directory.

 The order of the analysis carried out here is mostly the same as in the report so if there is a specific script or piece of code you may be interested in you can look for the header name for that analysis in the report, and find a similar heading name here.